kengibson1111/go-stdlib/README.md

 * tlsclient - simple example of a TLS client.
 It requires the contents of the server.pem.
 This came from a public gist with a couple of mods to recognize the cert.

+## encoding/xml

+* encoder - this shows how to define xml translation in a golang type definition.
+That information is used by an Encoder to output XML to a stream.

+* marshalindent - MarshalIndent works like Marshal, but prettifies the output byte slice.

+* unmarshal - like the previous 2 samples with type definition, but reading XML instead of writing.

 ## fmt

 Formatted I/O